We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 2. Career Opportunities

 One of the biggest reasons graduates move to cities is career advancement.
 You’ll find more opportunities in the city, and a greater variety of opportunities as well.
 Whatever you studied, you’re likely to find a position where your education is relevant.
+In 2023, cities in the Sunbelt region such as Nashville and Austin have the fastest-growing job markets.

 3. Public Transportation